DigiBP/Team-Saechsilueuete/README.md

 <img width="250" src="https://user-images.githubusercontent.com/8128472/208289070-25d276a0-c224-41b4-a302-c8847c4d0ae0.png">

 The second step is to generate a unique case_id which will be carried accross the process and used to identify the business process instances.
 The generated case_id later will be sent to the Camunda instance and used as a Business Key there.
 For the sake of the demo the case_id is a simple randomly generated number.
 It is calculated by taking a randomly generated number, muliplied by the mathematical constant pi then multiplied by 10000 to make the number at least 5 digits long and of course multiplied by the answer to the ultimate question of life, the universe and everything (42).
 The generated number is rounded to a natural number for consistency.
 The generated case_id has a slight chance to not be unique, but for the sake of a demo it is suficient.
 In a productive environment several different options could be diiscussed with different used cases.
-A running number could be used as a counter of submitted cases, a running number per holder of authorisation could help identify the requestor etc.
+A running number could be used as a counter of submitted cases, a running number per holder of authorization could help identify the requestor etc.

 <img width="250" src="https://user-images.githubusercontent.com/8128472/208289058-11b4ed6a-f82c-4ab7-a17d-568dd84957fa.png">